wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/7-exercise-files-insights.md

 dotnet run
 ```

-After entering the username and password of a user, the console app will display a list of files recently accessed and modified by the current user:
+After you've signed in, the console app will display a list of files recently accessed and modified by the current user:

 ![Screenshot of the console application displaying recently used files](../media/07-app-run-02.png)